How we buy health care services in Herefordshire

 - It’s hard to change one bit of the health system, without having an effect on the whole system.

-In order to help us comply with the legislation regarding procurement we work with the procurement team at the Commissioning Support Unit (CSU).
+In order to help us comply with the legislation regarding procurement we work with the procurement team at NHS Midland & Lancashire Commissioning Support Unit (CSU).
 The procurement team provide us with technical advice, and manage the actual procurement process on our behalf.

 All of our procurements are managed in accordance with our procurement policy, and are advertised on Contracts Finder, an online resource that allows you to search for information about contracts worth over £10,000 with the government and its agencies.
 There are also details listed on the Bravo Solution website which is the NHS Commercial Solutions Tendering Site.
 The Bravo Solution website is secure web-based administrative portal through which potential providers and procurement professionals can conduct the strategic activities of the procurement lifecycle online.
 These strategic activities include requirements definition, tendering, negotiation, award and contract management.
-You will also find more information on the PROACTIS website this is Herefordshire Council’s Supplier Portal.
+You will also find more information on the Supplying the South West e-tendering website, this is Herefordshire Council’s Supplier Portal.
 Finally there is also the Tenders Electronic Daily, which is the online version of the 'Supplement to the Official Journal of the European Union', dedicated to European public procurement.
-Any procurements over £172,514 are listed within this website.
+Any procurements for over £615,278 for healthcare services (or over £181,302 for Goods & Services) are listed within this website.

 Our current and future procurements are listed on this site.
 However, sometimes we need to run pilot schemes or projects so that we can assess how much of a difference this potential change could have across the wider health system.
 Our current pilots are listed here, and the results of any pilot will be made available on the website on this page too.